 A trip to Uzbekistan is akin to a magical journey back in time.
 The country’s cultural diversity, ancient traditions and brilliant architecture and art all combine to delight and inspire those who walk its cobbled streets.
 Its long, rich history intertwines with its modern facade making a visit to Uzbekistan rewarding and unforgettable.
 These five towns are just a few of the many places to visit in this beautiful and fascinating country.

 About MIR Corp

-MIR Corporation, whose name means "peace" and "world" in Russian, has specialized in Russia (and neighboring countries) for 25 years.
+MIR Corporation, which means "peace" and "world" in Russian, has specialized in Russia (and neighboring countries) for 25 years.
 Offering scheduled and custom journeys to Russia, along the Trans-Siberian and across the Silk Route, MIR's Seattle-based experts design imaginative trips that take travelers far from the familiar and work closely with local affiliates in Western Russia, Siberia, Ukraine and Uzbekistan to carry them out.
-MIR has twice been named one of National Geographic Adventure's "Best Adventure Travel Companies on Earth".

 Throughout history Uzbekistan has been part of the ancient trading route from Asia to Europe, but travelling along the Silk Road these days isn't quite as romantic, wild and adventurous as it once was.